Saturday, May 26, 2018

 FAKES upon FAKES: Why the Left has Become So Completely Daft

-1) In the middle of the 20th century Marxist thinkers hatched a strategy called "the long march through the institutions".
+1) In the middle of the 20th century, Marxist thinkers hatched a strategy called "the long march through the institutions".
 We in America are now seeing something like the belated results of this strategy.

 In fact the strategy has ultimately borne fruit, although a different fruit than originally intended.
 What happened?
 Orthodox Marxism was increasingly debunked.
-So that in the intervening decades the work of all those "left" professors shifted focus to cultural analysis: Foucault, structuralism, the postmoderns--thinkers in all these movements set their sights on something other than economic warfare.
+So that in the intervening decades the work of all those "left" professors shifted focus to cultural analysis: Foucault, structuralism, the postmoderns--thinkers in all these movements set their sights on something other than class warfare.
 The issue du jour became more one of identity warfare--all the marginalized “victim” groups, whether sexual or racial or whatever.
 So that when the French intellectual movements of the 1960s crossed the Atlantic in a big way and infected American universities, the results were predictable.
-No more was the focus on supporting the American working class in general: rather everything was suddenly feminism, African-American studies, the LGBT movement, racism racism racism.
+No more was the focus on supporting the American working class in general: rather everything was suddenly feminism, African-American studies, post-colonialism, gay and lesbian rights, racism racism racism.

-This, in short, is how our professoriat and all the media shills that echo it came to abandon economics as the basis of its leftism.
-In the US, this shift in academic focus has slowly shifted the whole idea of what it means to be "left-wing".
-All basic bread-and-butter issues became secondary to sexual/racial politics.
+This, in short, is how our professoriat and all the media shills who now echo it came to abandon economics as the basis of their progressivism.
+In the US, the shift in academic focus slowly shifted the whole idea of what it meant to be "left-wing".
+Class struggle became secondary to sexual/racial politics.

-2) The Democratic Leadership Council created in the mid-1980s by Bill Clinton and cronies pushed the party toward an explicit embrace of big business.
+2) The Democratic Leadership Council, created in the mid-1980s by Bill Clinton and cronies, pushed the party toward an explicit embrace of big business.
 In my view, the DLC was the beginning of the end of the Democratic Party as a party of working people, though sadly it has taken decades for the American working class to realize just how badly they've been sold out.

-The DLC is the origin of what we see today: a Democratic Party just as beholden to Wall Street and corporate CEOs as the GOP ever was.
+The DLC is the origin of what we see today: a Democratic Party just as beholden to Wall Street and corporate CEOs as the old GOP ever was.

-What happened in 2016 is pretty clear.
+What happened in 2016 is thus pretty clear.
 Enough of the American working class, especially the white working class, had finally seen the Democratic scam for what it was.
 Fortunately, they switched to Trump in protest against both the corruption of the establishment GOP and even more so in protest against the fake leftism of their former party.

-That's my take on why the American left is what it is.
+That's my quick take on why the American left is what it is.
 Interbreed fake academic Marxists with a fake Democratic Party and you get what we see today: a double-fake movement of screaming little Stalins of all flavors and dyed hair colors.
 Their mantra stems directly from their academic programming: "You're a racist!
 You're a homophobe!
 Down with the patriarchy!
 Die, bigot!
 Transphobe!
 End white supremacy!
 Racism racism racism!"
 And this in a country where gays and lesbians can live their lives as they choose, where more women are graduating university than men, and where a white-majority population twice elected a black man as president.
-Read the pages of the left-liberal press and these -isms are literally all that is talked about.
+Read the pages of our left-liberal press and these SJW -isms are virtually all that is talked about.
 You can follow one or another of these rags for a month straight and you will not find a single article about the struggles of working Americans in general, because, see, too many of those working Americans, being white and/or Christian, are seen as hateful bigots who need to be sent to gulags for ideological training.
 And that's not a joke.
-It is thoroughly believable that these people, if empowered, would set up gulags in which to imprison their identity enemies.
+It is to me absolutely believable that these people, if empowered, would set up gulags in which to imprison their identity enemies.

 Hopefully hardworking Americans will continue to realize how fake and how toxic this new left really is and will keep voting it out of power.

 You can search more on "the long march through the institutions" and the Democratic Leadership Council if you like.
 But perhaps, S., you already know plenty about these two fatal pincers of the shabby claw that is our fake American left.